 The right assortment of kitchen tools can reduce preparation time and also improve the flavor, texture, and presentation of the food you are preparing.
 This list will get you started, but you can learn about more time-saving tools in "Martha Stewart's Homekeeping Handbook."

-Photography: DAVID M. RUSSELL1 of 14
+Photography: David M. Russell1 of 14

-The right assortment of kitchen tools can reduce preparation time and also improve the flavor, texture, and presentation of the food you are preparing.
 Quality tools perform better and seldom need replacing: think stainless-steel measuring cups with long handles, silicone basting brushes, and lots of wooden kitchen tools.
 Choose wisely now, adding new tools only when you are sure you need them, and more than likely, you will also have chosen well for later.